diamSystems/Press/diamOS_Support_Lifecycle_Press_Release.md

 To keep our users secure, productive, and on the cutting edge of technology, we encourage upgrading to the latest major version of diamOS as new releases become available.
 Our support strategy is designed to facilitate smooth transitions between versions, making it easier than ever to adopt new features and enhancements while maintaining system reliability.

-For additional information, please visit our website or contact our support team at [support@diamsystems.com](mailto:support@diamsystems.com).
+For additional information, please visit our website or contact our support team at [diamspprt@gmail.com](mailto:diamspprt@gmail.com).

 ---

 ### About diam Systems Ltd.
-diam Systems Ltd., based in Keighley, Bradford, is a forward-thinking technology company specializing in operating systems, enterprise software, and innovative applications.
+diam Systems Ltd, based in Keighley, Bradford, is a forward-thinking technology company specializing in operating systems, enterprise software, and innovative applications.
 Our flagship product, diamOS, is designed to empower users with a secure, user-friendly Linux-based platform, tailored to meet the diverse needs of modern professionals.